percona/percona-xtradb-cluster/doc-pxc/source/manual/xtrabackup_sst.rst

 .. note::
     In following options, non-integer options which have no default are disabled if not set. ":Match: Yes" implies that options should match on donor and joiner (in their cnf). ":Recommended: Yes" implies the value which is recommended.
+Also, in following options, path always means full path.

 .. option:: streamfmt